Sage-Bionetworks/genie-project-requests/2024-11-18_daiichi_breast_her2/readme.md

 ## About the project

-This is a request from Tony Wu on the possible number of HER2 ultra-low.
-Cases we may have.
+This is a request from Tony Wu on the possible number of HER2 ultra-low cases we may have in main GENIE.
 This can't be directly assessed in GENIE yet, so we pulled the superset of those with IHC = 0 and ISH negative cases from BPC, and projected those into main GENIE.

 ## Getting started